eyemnv/CTF_911-CM_S2/Stego/Incidents in Disguise.md

 ![image](https://github.com/user-attachments/assets/a4c917b7-a338-4538-bde1-a79336ece745)

--So w have two Major clues from description that is **"Something reversing and Lets Rock"**, bascially it means to reverse something but what??.
+-So we have two Major clues from description that is **"Something reversing and Lets Rock"**, bascially it means to reverse something but what??.

 -Hmmm, "Let's Rock", is it rockyou.txt?.
 Let's Try reversing **rockyou.txt**, **rev rockyou.txt rv_rockyou.txt** .
 Meanwhile Hint spawned in Discord.